-Serbia, Kosovo leaders hold talks as pressure mounts to dial down tensions
+Talks between Serbia and Kosovo break down again

 The last round of the dialogue in June ended without producing any tangible results.

-Vucic and Kurti refused to meet face-to-face, and Borrell, who held talks separately with the two men, conceded that they have “different interpretations of the causes and also the facts, consequences and solutions”.
+Vucic and Kurti refused to meet face to face, and Borrell, who held talks separately with the two men, conceded that they have “different interpretations of the causes and also the facts, consequences and solutions”.

-In May, in a dispute over the validity of local elections in the Serbian part of northern Kosovo, Serbs clashed with security forces, including NATO-led KFOR peacekeepers working there, injuring 93 soldiers.
+Borrell said there had also been no progress on efforts to defuse the dispute on elections in northern Kosovo that sparked unrest in May.
+Serbs clashed with security forces, including NATO-led KFOR peacekeepers working there, injuring 93 soldiers, after ethnic Albanian mayors were installed following the contentious polls.

-Last week, KFOR commander Major-General Angelo Michele Ristuccia cautioned that his forces “are living a time frame of constant crisis management”.
+Borrell warned that steps taken by Kosovo to de-escalate the tensions by holding new elections “fell very short” of international requests.
+He insisted the mayors should resign.

-He said tensions between Belgrade and Pristina are so high that even “the most insignificant event can create a situation”.
+The stalemate was hurting both Serbia and Kosovo’s desire to one day join the 27-nation bloc, he warned.

 Historical tensions